smartbotkit/smartbotkit.github.io/privacy.md

 permalink: /privacy/
 ---

-# Privacy Policy

-Below we would like to explain to you how your personal data is processed when visiting this website.
+In our privacy policy below, we would like to explain to you how your personal data is processed when visiting this website.

 Responsible within the meaning of the GDPR is: